datawire/ambassador-docs/user-guide/getting-started.md

 name, so you can get started right away.

-Your new [Edge Policy Console](/about/edge-policy-console) will open automatically in your browser at the provided URL or IP address. **Note that the provided `random-word.edgestack.me` domain name will expire after 90 days**.
+Your new [Edge Policy Console](/about/edge-policy-console) will open automatically in your browser at the provided URL or IP address.

 ![AES success](/../../doc-images/aes-success.png)